logicfish/factplusplus-d/README.md

 #### To use in your dub project

-Add the dependency "factplusplus-d", and put the dynamic library on your executable path.
+Add the dependency "factplusplus-d", and put the libraries on your linker path.

 #### To compile fact_test.d: